 Preheat oven to 425°F.

-In a small bowl, combine sugar, salt, and spices; set aside.
+In a small bowl, combine sugar, brown sugar, salt, and all the spices.
+Set aside.

 YIELD: Two 9-inch pumpkin pies